Evolution of the human brain

 This is a process known as plasticity.
 This subtle difference in early development might have had big implications for our survival and evolution.

 Language and brain development

-Language is probably the key characteristic that distinguishes us from other animals.
-Thanks to our sophisticated language skills, we can convey information rapidly and efficiently to other members of our species.
-We can coordinate what we do and plan actions, things that would have provided a great advantage early on in our evolution.
+Language, and the ability to convey information rapidly and efficiently to others, is probably the key characteristic that distinguishes us from other animals.
+Coordinating and planning would have provided a great advantage early on in our evolution.

-To understand what someone is saying we need to detect their speech and transmit this information to the brain.
+To comprehend what someone is saying we need to detect their message and transmit this information to the brain.

-Some birds are talented mimics but you couldn’t have a conversation with a Mynah bird!
+Comparatively, some birds are talented mimics – but you couldn’t have a conversation with a Myna bird!

 A master gene for language?